liroman2312/SOM_based_LX2160XE72232B/README.md

 •	Connectivity: The SOM features a versatile M.2 slot for expandable storage or connectivity options. dual Wi-Fi channels (2.4GHz and 5GHz), Bluetooth, and HDMI with touch control for seamless user interaction.

-•	Expansion: It offers two PCIe outputs for high-speed peripheral connections, along with dual Ethernet management ports and two additional Ethernet ports for comprehensive networking capabilities.
+•	Expansion: It offers two PCIe outputs for high-speed peripheral connections, along with dual Ethernet management ports and two additional Ethernet ports.
-  Two CAN bus outputs and an XSPI interface enhance communication versatility.
+  Two CAN bus outputs, 16 PWM lins, 16 GPIO lins, 16 anlong lins, and an XSPI interface.

 ## PCB SPECS: